-As the semester progresses some classes may be fully online, due to issues such as weather, health, etc. If this is the case, this will be announced in advance of class.
+Please note that some classes may be fully online, due to issues such as weather, health, etc. If this is the case, this will be announced in advance of class.
 Please contact me if there is ever any confusion about the day's plans.